 Patti Sonntag is the director of the Institute for Investigative Journalism (IIJ), based at Concordia University in Montreal.
 A former managing editor in the New York Times’ news services division, she facilitates collaborations between Canadian universities and media companies, including the award-winning national investigation The Price of Oil and other IIJ projects.
 She is a recipient of the Michener Fellowship in Journalism Education and a board member of Canadian Journalists for Free Expression.

 Paul Basken joined Times Higher Education as North America editor in September 2018.
 He was previously a government policy and science reporter with The Chronicle of Higher Education, where he won an annual National Press Club award for exclusives.
 He founded the State Department bureau at Bloomberg News, was a White House and international correspondent with United Press International, and serves on the editorial advisory board of ASEE’s Prism Magazine.
-He’s a bike commuter, weekend baseball player, and devout expatriate New Englander.

 Philip Glennie is best known as the managing editor of the Academica Top Ten, a daily Canadian higher ed news digest with over 28,000 subscribers.
 Through his work supporting Academica’s online content and proprietary research, Glennie has become deeply invested in the top trends and developments impacting media and communications in the higher education landscape.
 He currently serves as director of marketing and communications at Academica Group, a research and consulting firm based in post-secondary education.
 Glennie earned his PhD in English literature from Western University in 2011.